-Years 1 to 6 Teaching and Learning:
+Years 1 to 6 Teaching and learning:

 We use a variety of teaching and learning styles in PE lessons.
-Our principal aim is to develop the children's knowledge, skills and understanding, and we do this through a mixture of whole class teaching and individual or group activities.
+Our principal aim is to develop the children's knowledge, skills and understanding, and we do this through a mixture of whole-class teaching and individual or group activities.
 Teachers draw attention to good examples of individual performance as models for the other children, and we encourage the children to evaluate their own work as well as the work of other children.
-Within lessons, we give the children the opportunity both to collaborate and to compete, and they can use a wide range of resources.
+Within lessons, we give the children the opportunity both to collaborate and to compete with each other, and they have the opportunity to use a wide range of resources.